Bandcamp Picks

 A ray of instrumental samples across various collaborators carries more weight in Reidy’s swirl, intensifying the fractured compositions.
 “Satellite” keeps shedding its organic textures, sounding like a wave that constantly eats up everything around it.
 The following track, “To Breathe Lightning,” is simultaneously soothing and imposing.
 Meditative singing sits around synths, chimes, and drums that keep poking a bubble.

-The emphasis of transformation comes through the most in Reidy’s hand at writing—the very first album that they have inserted lyrics into—and how it is a layer that amplifies the strength of going through an evolution in their musicianship.
-A personal reflection on giving everything of yourself, that you end up losing parts of who you are.
+The emphasis of transformation comes through the most in Reidy’s writing—this is the very first album that they have inserted lyrics into—a layer that amplifies the strength of going through an evolution in their musicianship.
+This is a personal reflection of giving everything of yourself, so much so that you end up losing parts of who you are.
 It is an exhausting process, but it never shatters Reidy.
-That sonic abstract maximalism with emotionally grounded detail should be a pairing that could subsume one another, but it never does.
-It becomes a centerpiece as they immerse themselves in that emotional expanse.
-As they sing on “Spirits:” “All I have for you / All the love and fear / Two sides of the eternal / Too close to be near”
+The abstract sonic maximalism and emotionally grounded detail could be a pairing with the potential to subsume one another, but they never do.
+It becomes a centerpiece as Reidy immerses themselves in that emotional expanse.
+As they sing on “Spirits”: “All I have for you / All the love and fear / Two sides of the eternal / Too close to be near”

 In letting go comes letting yourself be part of something otherworldly.
 It’s what Reidy eventually allows themself to go through in the back half of the album.
 “Spill The Lights” and “You Are Everywhere” best represent this transcendence.
 The former’s searing synths alongside graceful guitars and vocals make it a white-hot comet that brightens the space it inhabits.
 The latter’s composed structure finds comfort in the grounded and the mystical.
 “You’re all I can see / Space only expands to watch you go away from me (light I am receiving with every day receding),” Reidy muses, finding acceptance within what is being lost and what is being found as the guitar is played like it is being splintered and reformed.